kwonus/Quelle-Obsolete/Quelle.md

 Like the earlier example, the subject is "you understood".
 The object this time is defined and tells "you" where to go.
 Some verbs always have objects, others sometimes do, and still others never do.
 Quelle follows this same pattern and each verb is defined to accept arguments or not.
 See Table 3-1 where the column identified as "Argument Count" is identifying objects of the verb.

-**SEARCH statement**: Each statement contains one or more *search segments*.
-If there is more than one SEARCH segment, each each segment is logically OR’ed with all other segments.
+**SEARCH statement**: Each statement contains one or more *search clauses*.
+If there is more than one SEARCH clause, each each clause is logically OR’ed with all other clauses.

-**SEARCH segment**: Each segment contains one or more *search terms*.
-A SEARCH segment is either unquoted statement or quoted.
+**SEARCH clause**: Each clause contains one or more *search terms*.
+A SEARCH clause is either unquoted statement or quoted.

-**Unquoted SEARCH segment:** an unquoted segment contains one or more search words.
-If there is more than one word, then each word is logically AND’ed with all other words within the segment.
-Like all other types of segments, the end of the segment terminates with any of this punctuation:
+**Unquoted SEARCH clause:** an unquoted clause contains one or more search words.
+If there is more than one word, then each word is logically AND’ed with all other words within the clause.
+Like all other types of clauses, the end of the clause terminates with any of this punctuation:

 - // [double-slash]
 - /- [slash-minus]